Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

-Google Analytics remains the universal tool for measuring marketing activities.
-It’s power and different uses are too extensive to all be covered here, but the common areas of use for CRE professionals include knowing how people are reaching your website (i.e. what marketing channels are working), what geography your website visitors are located in and what sections of your website visitors are engaging with.
+Google Analytics remains the universal tool for measuring your marketing activities.
+The applications for this platform are more extensive than we can cover here.
+But the most common tools for CRE professionals include knowing how people are reaching your website (i.e. what marketing channels are working), where in the world your users live, and which sections on your website receive the most views.

-For this very reason, it is a useful tool as it can help you understand where there are issues on your website and where changes/optimizations could be made to reduce these issues.
+It’s a useful tool because it can help you understand where there are issues on your website and where you can make changes and optimizations to reduce any issues.

 36. Optimizely – A/B Testing

-Optimizely is an A/B testing software, a tool to help you run experiments on your websites.
-Running experiments are important as you continue to grow and explore new marketing channels.
+Optimizely is an A/B testing software; a tool to help you run experiments on your websites.
+These experiments are important as you continue to grow and explore new marketing channels.

-It is a safety net to ensure you are not wasting money on any one channel.
+It is a safety net to ensure you are not wasting money on any one marketing channel.

 A/B testing software allows you to serve example A to some users and example B to other users.
-One use case could be serving two distinct landing pages, one with 3 paragraphs of content and the other with one short paragraph.
+One case could be serving two distinct landing pages: one with three paragraphs of content and the other with one short paragraph.

-By running this test, you would learn whether landing pages containing more text improve the rate of conversion.
-Optimizely has a range of products with differentiation in the level of sophistication–it’s worth having a look round at the options most appropriate to you before making changes.
+The tests would reveal whether or not the landing pages containing more text improve the rate of conversion.
+Optimizely has a range of products with varying levels of sophistication–it’s worth taking a look at the options most appropriate to you before making changes.

 37. UTM Generator